 Studying at a vocational college or junior college in Japan means you can get a qualification that’s recognized by Japanese employers and by immigration.

-Immersion in Japanese language, culture and society
+3. Immersion in Japanese language, culture, and society

 This is one of the best, and also one of our favorite, reasons to study in Japan!
 You’ll gain a deeper understanding of Japan’s rich culture and society by living in it each and every day.
-And since the language is so closely tied with the culture and society, your language skills are bound to improve even more significantly through this experience.
+Since the language is so closely tied with the culture and society, your language skills are bound to improve even more significantly through this experience.

 There is always something to do – a festival to celebrate, a performance to see – and that’s on top of the student activities you’ll be able to take part in when studying at a tertiary education institute in Japan.